sallymerza/PersonalProject/README.md

 A user types predefined commands on the console, the program passes the commands and execute them then display the output by moving the object on the screen accordingly.

 This is an ongoing personal project that I have been working on during my spare time.
-The project is similar to a group project that I have worked on before, but I have decided to add more features and make it more users friendly.
+The project is similar to a group project that I have worked on befor, https://github.com/sallymerza/slogo_team08_public/
-If you would like to view the  entire project code, please visit: https://github.com/sallymerza/PersonalProject/ MainTabs.java class
+MainTabs.java class

 The code segment in MainTabs.java class is responsible for adding new tabs to environment when the plus button is clicked